 SCRUM is framework that provides guidance on how to conduct agile projects.

 One of the most popular agile frameworks is called SCRUM.
 The term SCRUM originates from rugby and refers to the move when the game is restarted after the ball went out of play.
 This metaphor of a fast moving team in an environment that is characterized by a high degree of volatility, uncertainty, complexity and ambiguity (VUCA) already indicates where and when you should consider following an agile approach.
-SCRUM is an agile framework which is used all around the world to develop complex products and service.
-Recently SCRUM has also started to get traction in many other functions such as project management, sales, marketing and even finance (Schwaber and Sutherland 2017).
-A successful SCRUM implementation usually consists of the three elements roles, artefacts and processes (Schwaber and Sutherland 2017).
+SCRUM is an agile framework, which is used all around the world to develop complex products and service.
+Recently, SCRUM has also started to gain traction in many other functions such as project management, sales, marketing and even finance (Schwaber and Sutherland 2017).
+A successful SCRUM implementation usually consists of three elements: roles, artefacts, and processes (Schwaber and Sutherland 2017).

 SCRUM is a team-based approach that has a positive impact on motivation.

 One of the building blocks of SCRUM is an implementation team that consists of team members representing different functions and competencies required to achieve a shared objective.
 Except some predefined alignment points (e.g. Sprint Reviews) the team autonomously works together without direct interventions from the outside.
 In combination with a team approach and the trust put into the team to contribute to the shared objective, we argue that SCRUM supports the three basic psychological needs autonomy, relatedness and competence (Broeck et al. 2010).
 There is a considerable body of evidence related to Self Determination Theory that supports the claim that work settings that contribute to these psychological needs increase motivation (Deci et al. 2017).

 SCRUM incorporates elements from goal setting theory, which has a positive impact on team performance.